syncfusion-content/maui-docs/MAUI/TreeMap/layouts.md

 ## Slice and dice auto

 The `SliceAndDiceAuto` layout visualizes data using long, thin rectangles arranged vertically or horizontally with a high aspect ratio, thereby offering a comprehensive view of the data.
-This layout will start to arrange each rectangle in a horizontal or vertical direction and the size of the rectangle will be calculated based on the `PrimaryValuePath` property value.
+This layout will start to arrange each rectangle in a horizontal or vertical direction, and the size of the rectangle will be calculated based on the `PrimaryValuePath` property value.

 {% tabs %}
 {% highlight XAML hl_lines="3" %}